 If 'Prince of Persia' Was Set For a Reboot

 As amazing as the game franchise is, we'd love for a reboot of the movie that followed.
-But this time giving opportunity to some of the best Middle Eastern and South Asian talent out there
+But this time giving opportunity to some of the best West Asian and South Asian talent out there

 But we reckon we can find plenty of actors of Iranian origin that would knock it out of the park.
 As Prince of Persia games are typically set in Iran, Pakistan and India.
 Actors of Iranian, South Asian and West Asian origins would be the most appropriate for these roles.
 Let take a look at some.